sanje2v/OldPhotoRestorationDLST/README.md

 # TensorFlow v2+Keras re-implementation of 'Old Photo Restoration via Deep Latent Space Translation', CVPR 2020 paper
-This is a TensorFlow v2+Keras inference ONLY implemention of a [CVPR 2020 paper](https://arxiv.org/abs/2004.09484) that restores old photos sufferring from degradations like faded colors, scratches and color spots by jointly the learning from the latent spaces of paired artificial degraded images and real degraded photos.
+This is a TensorFlow v2+Keras inference ONLY implemention of a [CVPR 2020 paper](https://arxiv.org/abs/2004.09484) that restores old photos sufferring from degradations like faded colors, scratches and color spots by jointly learning from the latent spaces of paired artificially degraded images and real degraded photos.

 Official PyTorch implementation can be found [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life).

+*[25th March 2021] The official repository has been updated with training code for the model.
+It is unlikely that this new changes will be re-implemented here.*

 # Results
+NOTE: Images shown below have been taken from [The United States Library of Congress](https://www.loc.gov/free-to-use/)'s 'free to use and reuse' photo archives.

 TODO

 # To improve
 The output images have a drop shadow-like effect around their edges.
 Have yet to investigate the source of this problem.
+Inconsistent padding could causing this.

 # Requirements
 The following software versions were used for testing the code in this repo.
 * Python 3.7
-* PyTorch 1.8 (for weights conversion)
+* PyTorch 1.8*
 * Tensorflow 2.4.1
 * CUDA 11.1
 * Pip 21.0.1
 * Microsoft Visual Studio 2019 (if using .sln file)
 * Other required python libraries are in 'requirements.txt'

+NOTE: As of the date of the publication of this repo, DLib is only available for Python 3.6 or lower with Pip.
+You could either use Python 3.6 or recompile DLib yourselves.

+\**Required for weights conversion*

 # Getting started
-Download all PyTorch and dlib weights from official repo (see page top).
+Download all PyTorch and DLib weights from official repo (see page top).
 Then convert PyTorch weights to Tensorflow checkpoint format weights using:

 `python convert_weights_for_tf.py --input_weights netG_A <Path to VAE_A weights folder>/latest_net_G.pth netG_B <Path to VAE_B weights folder>/latest_net_G.pth mapping_net <Path to mapping net weights folder>/latest_net_mapping_net.pth --stage 1 --output_weights ./weights/Photo_Enhancement/tf_keras/out.weights`